- Do root canals cause health problems?

 - Why you should never get a root canal?

-- Do I need a crown after root canal?
+- Is Crown necessary after root canal?

-- Why do my crowns smell?
+- Why does my root canal smell?

 - How long after root canal does infection go away?